University of Hong Kong: Campuses

-The university's main campus covers 177000 sqm of land on Pokfulam Road and Bonham Road in Pokfulam of Central and Western District, Hong Kong Island.
-The university also has a few buildings in Sandy Bay Gap.
-HKU buildings are some of the few remaining examples of British Colonial architecture in Hong Kong.
-The university lends its name to HKU station, the main public transport access to the campus opened on 28 December 2014.
+The university's main campus covers 177000 sqm of land on Pok Fu Lam Road and Bonham Road in Pok Fu Lam and on Lung Fu Shan of Central and Western District, Hong Kong Island.
+The university also has a few buildings in Sandy Bay Gap in Southern District.
+Buildings of the university are some of the few remaining examples of British Colonial architecture in Hong Kong.
+The university lends its name to HKU MTR station, the main public transport access to the campus which had opened on 28 December 2014.

-The Li Ka Shing Faculty of Medicine is situated 4.5 km southwest of the main campus, in the Southern District near Sandy Bay and Pokfulam.
+The Li Ka Shing Faculty of Medicine is situated 4.5 km southwest of the main campus, in the Southern District near Sandy Bay and Pok Fu Lam.
 The medical campus includes Queen Mary Hospital, the William M.W.
 Mong Building and research facilities.
 The Faculty of Dentistry is situated in the Prince Philip Dental Hospital, Sai Ying Pun.

-The university also operates the Kadoorie Agricultural Research Centre, which occupies 95000 sqm of land in the New Territories, and the Swire Institute of Marine Science at the southern tip of the d'Aguilar Peninsula on Hong Kong Island.
+The university also operates the Kadoorie Agricultural Research Centre, which occupies 95000 sqm of land in the New Territories, and the Swire Institute of Marine Science at the southern tip of Cape D'Aguilar on Hong Kong Island.

 Main building

 Constructed between 1910 and 1912, the Main Building is the university's oldest structure and was sponsored by Sir Hormusjee Naorojee Mody and designed by Architect Messrs Leigh & Orange.
-It is built in the post-renaissance style with red brick and granite and has two courtyards.
+It is built in the post-renaissance Edwardian Baroque style with red brick and granite and has two courtyards.
 The main elevation is articulated by four turrets with a central clock tower (a gift from Sir Paul Chater in 1930).
 The two courtyards were added in the south in 1952 and one floor in the end block in 1958.
 The building was originally used as classrooms and laboratories for the Faculty of Medicine and Engineering and was later the home of departments within the Faculty of Arts.
 The central Great Hall (Loke Yew Hall) is named after Loke Yew, a Malayan benefactor of the university in its early years.
 It became a declared monument in 1984.